Niagara Subdivision

 The Niagara Subdivision is a railroad line owned and operated by CSX Transportation in the U.S. state of New York.
-The line runs from Buffalo north and west to Niagara Falls along former New York Central Railroad and Lehigh Valley Railroad lines.
-Its south end is at the Buffalo Terminal Subdivision; its north end is just east of the Canada–US border at Whirlpool Bridge, at the CSX Transportation Niagara Falls Yard.
-It junctions the Belt Subdivision in Buffalo and the Lockport Subdivision east of Niagara Falls.
+The line runs from Buffalo north and west to Niagara Falls.
+It was originally built by predecessors of the New York Central Railroad.
+In addition to freight trains, it hosts Amtrak's Maple Leaf and Empire Service passenger trains.